jianglanwei/HDC-X/README.md

 slight variations between runs.
 For reliable evaluation, we recommend running the experiment multiple times and reporting the average.

-### Performance of HD3C and Baseline Models on PhysioNet 2016
+### Performance of HDC-X and Baseline Models on PhysioNet 2016

 <div style="overflow-x: auto; min-width: 600px">